Stefuu/fix-until/README.md

 - Insert the script into your page head tag
 - Create an instance of Fixuntil as the following:

-- With simple element-target pairs
-- The element .myDiv will stop at the element .myDivTarget and so on
+With simple element-target pairs, the element .myDiv will stop at the element .myDivTarget and so on

 ```javascript
 var pairsA = new Fixuntil({